Mysticism in the Theater What’s Needed Right Now

-Mysticism in Theatre introduces theatre-makers to the power and possibility of using historical mystical ideas to influence all aspects of a production.
+Mysticism in the Theater introduces theater makers to the power and possibility of using historical mystical ideas to influence all aspects of a production.
 Historical mysticism represents ideas developed by recognized spiritual thinkers in all religions and time periods: individuals who stilled their ego, and perceived the unity of all, hidden within the apparent multiplicity of existence.

 This book explores how teachings and ideas of specific historical mystical thinkers might influence all aspects of contemporary theatrical productions including writing, directing, acting, stagecraft/set design, lighting design, costume design, sound design, and choreography.

 Chapter Two: History of Mysticism in Theatre

 Chapter Three: Mysticism in Theatre: What’s Needed Now